Professional Standards for the MTAI

 In exceptional circumstances, 2 x 2 ½ day retreats may be acceptable.

-Professional background
+• Professional background

-- Ideally candidates will be working in and have a professional qualification in the area of health, psychology, medicine, nursing or education – but other fields may also be accepted.
+• Ideally candidates will be working in and have a professional qualification in the area of health, psychology, medicine, nursing or education – but other fields may also be accepted.

-- In the interests of inclusion prior learning and life experience will be considered.
+• In the interests of inclusion prior learning and life experience will be considered.

-- Experience of working in or with groups is recommended.
+• Experience of working in or with groups is recommended.

-- A minimum of three years’ work experience in the field of one’s profession is recommended.
+• A minimum of three years’ work experience in the field of one’s profession is recommended.

-- All candidates will have undergone an in-depth
+• All candidates will have undergone an in-depth application process before being accepted.

 Teaching pathways

-The different parts of each training pathway fit together and form a comprehensive programme.
+• The different parts of each training pathway fit together and form a comprehensive programme.

-Training can be undertaken in different ways, as different training schools have different formats – for example, a continuous training over a over a certain length of time, a modular training or a combination of trainings through different teaching schools.
+Training can be undertaken in different ways, as different training schools have different formats – for example, a continuous training over a certain length of time, a modular training or a combination of trainings through different teaching schools.
 All pathways will lead the trainee to accreditation/ certification with a particular training institution.

 All training programmes should offer in-depth training in the theory, rationale and intentions underpinning MBIs.

 They should contain significant amounts of experiential learning, along with ample time to reflect, give and receive feedback from self, peers and instructors.
 A training programme includes supervision while teaching the relevant 8-week course as a student, either through the trainers themselves or through external qualified supervisors.
-Qualification as a teacher indicates
+Qualification as a teacher indicates readiness to teach the particular programme one has trained in, however, does not qualify the teacher as a teacher-trainer.
+See Section 3 below.

 Crucial components of teacher training programmes